hypo69/hypo/pytest/gemini - set 1/en/endpoints/kazarinov/bot.md

 * **`monkeypatch` for Attributes:**  The `mock_bot` fixture uses `monkeypatch` to replace `config`, `token` and `model` within `KazarinovTelegramBot` to control the behavior during testing.
 * **`is_url` Test:** The test cases cover both valid and invalid URLs, verifying that `is_url` works correctly.
 * **Edge Cases & Valid Inputs:** Tests are added to cover handling valid URLs, messages that are not URLs, commands, and general text messages.
-* **Error Handling (Implicit):** While not explicitly demonstrating catching exceptions, the `handle_message` function's structure in the code suggests that errors are handled; the test cases check if the appropriate flows are triggered.
+* **Error Handling (Implicit):** While not explicitly demonStarting catching exceptions, the `handle_message` function's structure in the code suggests that errors are handled; the test cases check if the appropriate flows are triggered.
 * **File Handling Test:** The `test_handle_message_saving_log` test is enhanced with mocking of the `save_text_file` function to prevent side effects from creating log files on disk.